Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

-        bigint Id PK "Sequential key pattern, clustered" bigint StudentId "Indexed for lookup by StudentId" bigint HierarchySchoolId FK "FK to EducationOrganizationHierarchy.EducationOrganizationId with delete cascade" bigint StudentSchoolAssociationId FK "FK to derived-from StudentSchoolAssociation Document as Document.Id with delete cascade" tinyint StudentSchoolAssociationPartitionKey FK "Partition key of StudentSchoolAssociation Document" }
+        bigint Id PK "Sequential key pattern, clustered" bigint StudentId "Indexed for lookup by StudentId" bigint HierarchySchoolId FK "FK to EducationOrganizationHierarchy.EducationOrganizationId with delete cascade" jsonb StudentSchoolAuthorizationEdOrgIds "Denormalized array of EdOrgIds for the Student, derived from EducationOrganizationHierarchy" bigint StudentSchoolAssociationId FK "FK to derived-from StudentSchoolAssociation Document as Document.Id with delete cascade" tinyint StudentSchoolAssociationPartitionKey FK "Partition key of StudentSchoolAssociation Document" }